II. Disciplinary Actions

 - Loss of Privileges — Denial of privileges such as removal of services and access to facilities, attendance or participation in activities/programs.

-- Probation of Student Organization — Probationary status for a specified period, typically not less than one semester, during which time the organization will be required to fulfill specific conditions before reinstatement to good standing.
+- University Probation of Student Organization — Probationary status for a specified period, typically not less than one semester, during which time the organization will be required to fulfill specific conditions before reinstatement to good standing.
+Organizations may not host events involving alcohol under any circumstances while on University Probation.

 - Suspension of Student Organization — Separation from the university for a specified period, typically not less than one semester.
 Involves loss of all rights and privileges of student organizations, including the use of university facilities, and probationary status (II.L.5.) for one year following completion of suspension.